🧮 Peter Lynch's Formula for Valuing a Stock's Growth

 (2) Linking Dividend Yields to P/E and Growth Rates

-Lynch: "Less than a 1 is poor, and a 1.5 is okay, but what you're really looking for is a 2 or better.
-A company with a 15 percent growth rate, a 3 percent dividend, and a p/e of 6 would have a fabulous 3."
+👉 Lynch: "Less than 1 is poor, and 1.5 is okay, but what you're really looking for is a 2 or better.
+A company with a 15 percent growth rate, a 3 percent dividend, and a P/E of 6 would have a fabulous 3."

-Now we are going to apply the same concept to the S&P500 and compare the median value (1871-2017) to its current value.
+Now let’s apply this formula to the S&P 500 and compare the historical median value (from 1871 to 2017) with the current value.

 - Median Period: 1/1/1871-11/14/2017